bruxy70/Garbage-Collection/README.md

 |:----------|------------
 | `entity_id` | The garbage collection entity id (e.g. `sensor.general_waste`)
 | `collection_dates` | List of collection dates calculated automatically.

+## Automation examples
+For the example below, the entity should be configured with `manual_update` set to `true`.
+Then, when the `garbage_collection` entity is updated (normally once a day at midnight, or restart, or when triggering entity update by script), it will calculate the collection schedule for previous, current and next year.
+But it will **NOT UPDATE** the entity state.
+Instead, it will trigger an event `garbage_collection_loaded` with list of automatically calculated dates as a parameter.
+You will **have to create an automation triggered by this event**.
+In this automation you will need to call the service `garbage_collection.update_state` to update the state.
+Before that, you can call the servics `garbage_collection.add_date` and/or `garbage_collection.remove_date` and/or `garbage_collection.offset_date` to programatically tweak the dates in whatever way you need (e.g. based on values from external API sensor, comparing the dates with list of holidays, calculating custom offsets based on the day of the week etc.).
+This is complicated, but gives you an ultimate flexibility.

 ## Simple example
 Adding an extra collection date (a fixed date in this case) - for the entity `sensor.test`.